JetBrains/teamcity-documentation/topics/build-failure-conditions.md

 In general there are two ways to configure this build fail condition:
 * A _build metric_ exceeds or is less than the specified constant value (threshold).
-e.g.: __Fail build if__ `build duration (secs)` compared to constant value is `more` than `300`.
+For example, __Fail build if__ `build duration (secs)` compared to constant value is `more` than `300`.
 In this case a build will fail if it runs more than 300 seconds.
 * A _build metric_ has changed comparing to a specific build by a specified value.
-e.g.: __Fail build if__ its `build duration (secs)` compared to a value from another build is `more` by at least `300` default units for this metric than the value in the `Last successful build`.
+For example, __Fail build if__ its `build duration (secs)` compared to a value from another build is `more` by at least `300` default units for this metric than the value in the `Last successful build`.
 In this case a build will fail if it runs 300 seconds longer than the last successful build.
-If [Branch specification](working-with-feature-branches.md) is configured, then [the following logic](working-with-feature-branches.md) is applied.
+If a [branch specification](working-with-feature-branches.md) is configured, then the [following logic](working-with-feature-branches.md) is applied.

 Values from the following builds can be used as the basis for comparing build metics:
 * last successful build